 Dr. Hesham Alsarhan

-Department of Library and Information Science (DLIS)
+Assistant Professor of Information Science

 College of Social Sciences

 My general research interests are in the areas of representation and semantic web.
 I am interested in understanding the way people represent and organize information resources using new emerging technologies.
 For my dissertation project, I investigated the influence of target audience on social tagging (i.e., the practice of labeling resources with user-generated words -- i.e., tags -- in a shared online environment).

 The collection of tags in a tagging system is also known as Folksonomy, and because of the potential use of tags and folksonomies in categorizing and sharing online resources, it is important to identify and understand factors that may influence user participation and tag

 selection in social tagging systems.
 Several studies in the social tagging literature showed that the target audience is one of the aspects that motivate social tagging.